KristinaSig/MLinPractice/Documentation.md

 Finally on the basis of the output from grid search we have decided to implement mentioned below parameters values on our Test set:
-Number of trees = 100
+Number of trees = 50
-Values Criterion = Gini
+Values Criterion = Entropy
-Depth of Trees = None
+Depth of Trees = 50
 Bootstrap Value = True
-Weight Parameters = None
+Weight Parameters = balanced

+We have decided on these parameters on the basis of trade offs between Cohen Kappa, F1 Score and Accuracy.
+As for these parameter values, Cohen Kappa peaked at 0.1306 in addition to the F1 score 0.2326.
+Accuracy at this point is 80%.
+When we further vary depth of trees and value for n_estimator, even though F1 score increases marginally, but the values for Cohen Kappa gets saturated with no further increment on variation of parameter values.
+In addition to this, the accuracy of predictor falls drastically to 60%.
+Hence keeping all the evaluation matrices in mind we decided on the mentioned above parameters.
+These parameters values were further used to implement on the test dataset.

 When these parameters implemented on the test set, the output is - Accuracy = 89% |
-Cohen Kappa = 0.1270
+Cohen Kappa = 0.1299
-Average_Precision_Score = 0.1185
+Average_Precision_Score = 0.1193
-F1 Score = 0.1680
+F1 Score = 0.1715